 Winning Without Hands (http://www.artbabble.org/video/asian-art/winning-without-hands and available for download on iTunes U: http://itunes.apple.com/us/itunes-u/storytelling-videos/id428135401)

 Thick construction paper or card stock for kamishibai cards (6-8 per story)

 Drawing materials (paints, pencils, crayons)

 Scratch paper and paper for text strips

 - 6-3 The student will demonstrate an understanding of changing political, social, and economic cultures in Asia.

-- 6-3.0 Asian cultures were developing in ways both similar to and different from those in other parts of the world.
-The cultures of China, India, Japan, and the Middle East influenced each others growth and development as well as that of the rest of the...
+- Asian cultures were developing in ways both similar to and different from those in other parts of the world.
+The cultures of China, India, Japan, and the Middle East influenced each other’s growth and development as well as that of the rest of t...